NibnabCodes/pands_project/README.md

 This repository is comprised of the following files and folders:

+* A **.gitignore** file which contains all the files/folders to be ignored by Git in the repository.
 * A **README** file containing a brief summary of the iris dataset,
 * An **images** folder containing .png files of
 * A Jupyter Notebook titled: **investigations.ipynb**